 FAQs about Chocolate Fudge Cake

-- Can I make chocolate fudge cake without eggs?
-Yes!
-You can substitute eggs with applesauce or flaxseed mixed with water for a vegan version.
+- Can I make it without eggs?
+Yup, use applesauce or a flaxseed-water mix for a vegan version.

-- How can I enhance the chocolate flavor?
-Consider using dark cocoa powder or adding a shot of espresso to intensify the chocolate taste.
+- How to boost chocolate taste?
+Try dark cocoa powder or add a shot of espresso to the batter.

 Conclusion